OpenMPT/openmpt/libopenmpt/dox/gettingstarted.md

      -  You will find solutions for Visual Studio 2017 and 2019 in the corresponding `build/vsVERSIONwin7/` folder.
-        Projects that target Windows versions before Windows 7 are available in `build/vsVERSIONwinxp/`.
+        Projects that target Windows 10 Desktop (including ARM and ARM64) are available in `build/vsVERSIONwin10/` (Visual Studio 2017 requires SDK version 10.0.16299).
-        Projects that target Windows 10 1709 Desktop (10.0.16299.0, including
-        ARM and ARM64) or later versions are available in `build/vsVERSIONwin10/`.
         Minimal projects that target Windows 10 UWP are available in `build/vsVERSIONuwp/`.
         Most projects are supported with any of the mentioned Visual Studio